A Biography of the Doctor

-(Several weeks before Heart of TARDIS page 165.)
+Notes: Several weeks before Heart of TARDIS page 165.

 The Doctor, Jamie, and Victoria, remove the influence of a malicious orb on a planet whose name begins with Ma.
 The people of this planet talk warlike, but are not actually.

-(This is the adventure which Victoria is writing up in her journal at the start of Heart of TARDIS.)
+Notes: This is the adventure which Victoria is writing up in her journal at the start of Heart of TARDIS.

-(Victoria has been in the TARDIS for a few weeks, as that's how long ago she visited the 22nd Century according to page 165.)
+Notes: Victoria has been in the TARDIS for a few weeks, as that's how long ago she visited the 22nd Century according to page 165.

-The TARDIS arrives in Tibet, and the Doctor realises that he is near the Det Sen monastery.
-The Doctor returns the holy ghanta he was given in 1630.
-He is accused of murdering John, the companion of Professor Edward Travers and thrown to the Yeti.
-Jamie and Victoria investigate some footprints, and discover that they had been made by Yeti.
-Travers meets Jamie and Victoria, and is very interested in their discovery of the Yeti.
+The TARDIS arrives in Tibet and the Doctor realises that he is near the Det Sen monastery.
+He returns the holy ghanta he was given in 1630.
+He is accused of murdering John, the companion of Professor Edward Travers, and thrown to the Yeti.
+Jamie and Victoria investigate some footprints and discover that they had been made by Yeti.
+Travers meets Jamie and Victoria and is very interested in their discovery of the Yeti.
 The three arrive just in time to save the Doctor from Yeti attack.
 The Doctor then discovers that the Yeti are robots controlled by circular spheres.
-Eventually, he discovers that Padmasambhava, who was at Det Sen in 1630, is still alive, and controlled by the Great Intelligence.
+Eventually he discovers that Padmasambhava, who was at Det Sen in 1630, is still alive and controlled by the Great Intelligence.
 The Doctor enters a mental battle with the Intelligence, whilst Jamie and the monk Thomni destroy its links to Earth.

-Jamie manages to shut the TARDIS doors, and it materialises in the middle of space.
-It is quickly covered by a strange web-like substance, but the Doctor manages to free it and the TARDIS then lands on in Covent Garden tube station on 20th century Earth.
+Jamie manages to shut the TARDIS doors and it materialises in the middle of space.
+It is quickly covered by a strange web-like substance but the Doctor manages to free it.
+The TARDIS then lands in Covent Garden tube station on 20th century Earth.
 Jamie and Victoria discover some soldiers who are planning to blow up the tube line, accompanied by Professor Travers and his daughter Anne.
-The Doctor observes Yeti preventing the explosion, and meets the soldiers' commander, Colonel Alistair Gordon Lethbridge-Stewart.
+The Doctor observes Yeti preventing the explosion and meets the soldiers' commander, Colonel Alistair Gordon Lethbridge-Stewart.
 The Doctor modifies one Yeti control sphere so that it obeys his or Anne's voice commands.
 He also creates a device that will block the other Yetis' control signal.
-The Intelligence takes over Travers, and uses him to force the Doctor to submit to having his knowledge and memories drained.
+The Intelligence takes over Travers and uses him to force the Doctor to submit to having his knowledge and memories drained.
 Travers is then released.
-Before this can happen, Jamie causes a distraction and the Doctor immobilises the Yeti and tampers with the mind-draining device.
-The Doctor is forced to submit to the process, which he has subverted to drain the mind of the Intelligence.
+Before this can happen Jamie causes a distraction and the Doctor immobilises the Yeti and tampers with the mind-draining device.
+The Doctor is forced to submit to the process which he has subverted to drain the mind of the Intelligence.
 However, he is "rescued" before the process is complete.
 He and his companions then depart.

 The Doctor clears away the last of the web from the TARDIS doors, and apologises to Victoria because of how she was possessed by the Intelligence during The Abominable Snowmen.
 He the realises that, although he's shut the door on the Great Intelligence, he hasn't plugged the keyhole.

-(The second Doctor part of the prologue is clearly set a couple of hours after the end of The Web of Fear, and before the TARDIS has gone anywhere.)
+Notes: It's at most a couple of hours after The Web of Fear, before the TARDIS departs.

 The Doctor decides to show Zoe what she is letting herself in for.
 He uses a thought visualiser to show her the story of his last encounter with the Daleks.